Medically reviewed by Kristin Hall, FNP

 Ever wonder why you often wake up with an erection?
 Morning wood, as it’s commonly known, is an extremely common phenomenon and an excellent overall indicator of sexual health.

 Morning wood is the result of nocturnal penile tumescence, or spontaneous erections that can happen while you sleep.
 On average, a healthy man will get three to five erections per night of sleep, with each lasting for about half an hour.
+Of course, the number of erections per day (or night) you get can vary thanks to a lot of different factors.

 Nighttime erections appear to occur during the rapid eye movement (REM) phase of the sleep cycle, which is when you’re most likely to dream vividly.